hepplerj/Dissertation/ch4.dissertation.Heppler.md

 > food on distant lands.^[Dasmann, *The Destruction of California*, 19.
 > Quoted in Rome, *Bulldozer in the Countryside*, 139.]

-Up and down the San Francisco Peninsula, environmentalists would make the case for the protection of open space and begin campaigning for strict limits on urban growth.
+\noindent Up and down the San Francisco Peninsula, environmentalists would make the case for the protection of open space and begin campaigning for strict limits on urban growth.

 ## San Jose's Sprawling End